-Similarly, the azimuth (in the horizontal plane) from the ILT in the direction of the VLR is derived from:
+Similarly, the azimuth (in the horizontal plane) from the ILT in the direction of the VLR for the case of no tilt () is derived from:

 - direction of the interfering link (i.e. the relative angle between ILT and ILR),

 - direction of the VLR-ILT path.
 This direction may also be defined by Xvlr, Yvlr, Xilt, Yilt, absolute coordinates of the VLR and ILT,